Common Career Mistakes and How to Avoid Them

 Stagnation

-How Can You Keep Your Competitive?
+How Can You Stay Competitive?

-- Transferable Skill Set Development: Spending time in developing the skills required by other connected fields.
+- Transferable Skill Set Development: Investing time into developing skills needed by other connected fields.

 Negativity

-- Focus on sustainability: Consider how your the work you do affects sustainability.
+- Concentrate on sustainability: See how the work you do contributes to sustainability.

 Overcommitting Workload